rust-lang/prev.rust-lang.org/contribute-docs.md

 errors produced by the compiler.
 As new errors are added this documentation [must be maintained][err-issue], so there always errors not reflected in the index to be added.
 Most in-tree documentation lives in the [src/doc] directory.
+These are all covered by the [A-docs] label on that issue tracker.
 Finally, this document and other website materials are maintained in the [Rust website Git repository].
 To contribute simply edit it and submit a pull request.
-These are all covered by the [A-docs] label on the issue tracker.

 A great deal of important Rust documentation does not live in the main repository, or is not maintained by the project, but is still